William's Doll

-William's Doll is a 1972 picture book by Charlotte Zolotow, one of the first children's texts to address nontraditional gender stereotypes.
+William's Doll is a 1972 picture book written by Charlotte Zolotow and illustrated by William Pene du Bois.
+It is one of the first children's texts to address nontraditional gender stereotypes.
 The story follows William, a young boy who wishes for a doll baby to love and care for.
 His father is unhappy with this, instead giving him toys that he considers to be more gender appropriate.
 Finally, his grandmother fulfills his request, explaining to her son that the doll will let him practice good parenting.

 Zolotow cites personal observations about the relationship between her husband and son as inspiration for the book.
 She believes that denying young boys access to certain toys and absences of early interaction between father and child are destructive to expression and relationship formation.

 The book is often used in the classroom for lessons on gender roles, intolerance, or general anti-bias education.
 To counterbalance inherent micro-inequalities in the classroom, William's Doll is employed as a method through which educators expose students to the concept of sex-stereotyping.
 While exposure through children's literature has been employed by many marginalized populations, representations of males such as William with traditionally female characteristics have not been as easily welcomed.
 Many educators, for example, object to using texts representing gender-role reversal in the classroom, whereas others promote it, recognizing the critical role schools play in childhood identity and sexuality development.

 A song based on the story was included in the 1972 best-selling Free to Be...
 You and Me children's album and songbook.
 In 1981, William's Doll also became a 14-minute film starring Craig Salles.

 Background

 Published in 1972, William's Doll extends Zolotow's legacy of recognizing and legitimatizing the emotional capacity of small children.
 Rejecting condescension based on age, Zolotow appeals to genuineness by introducing themes such as death and anger, and in William's Doll, non-traditional gender stereotypes, to young audiences.

 Zolotow explained that although she is a feminist and appreciates feminist support of the book's message, her inspiration derives from personal observations about her husband's early attempts to bond with the couple's son, Stephen.
 She cites a specific experience that later became the basis of the book.
-As a result of her husband's refusal to fulfil their son's request for a stuffed animal lion due to his association between stuffed animals and femininity, Zolotow later purchased the item for Stephen behind her husband's back.
+Stephen asked for a toy stuffed lion, but his father refused because he associated stuffed animals with femininity.
+Zolotow later purchased the item for Stephen behind her husband's back.
 Zolotow argues that denying young boys access to certain toys rejects fulfilment of genuine human instinct.
 Observing similar interactions between fathers and sons at local parks, Zolotow found inspiration in how men of the time period missed out on some of the pleasures of being closely involved with their children's early development.
 She observed, for example, that by always exiting the room during diaper changes, her husband missed their son's first smile.
 Such absences of early interaction between father and child, Zolotow believes, result in a breach in the foundation of the relationship.